-Diabetes affects how your body uses blood glucose, or blood sugar.
-Glucose is vital because is provides energy for your body and your brain, and normally, when you eat and your blood sugar rises, your pancreas releases insulin to move the glucose from your blood to your cells.
+Diabetes affects how your body uses blood glucose or blood sugar.
+Glucose is vital because it provides energy for your body and your brain.
+Normally, when you eat and your blood sugar rises, your pancreas releases insulin to move the glucose from your blood to your cells.
 With diabetes, the pancreas either doesn’t make enough insulin or the body can’t use the insulin correctly, so the glucose stays in the blood.
 Over time, the high levels of glucose in the blood can damage the blood vessels in the body, including the eyes.

 The most common reason for vision loss in diabetics is diabetic retinopathy.

-It affects the blood vessels in retina, which is the light-sensitive layer in the back of the eye.
-In the early stages of the disease, there may not be any symptoms, but in the later stages, as the blood vessels start to bleed into the vitreous, which is a gel-like fluid that fills the eye, dark, floating spots or streaks may occur in vision.
+It affects the blood vessels in the retina, which is the light-sensitive layer in the back of the eye.
+In the early stages of the disease, there may not be any symptoms.
+In the later stages, as the blood vessels start to bleed into the vitreous (a gel-like fluid that fills the eye), dark, floating spots or streaks may occur in your vision.

-The risk to develop diabetic retinopathy increases the longer you have diabetes.
+The risk of developing diabetic retinopathy increases the longer you have diabetes.

 While cataracts are common when people get older, they can happen to diabetics at an earlier age than people without diabetes.

-Cataracts cause the front part of the eye to become cloudy and can make vision blurry or hazy, cause colors to seem faded, reduce night vision and increase sensitivity to light, and over time, can lead to vision loss.
+Cataracts cause the front part of the eye to become cloudy.
+They can make vision blurry or hazy, cause colors to seem faded, reduce night vision, increase sensitivity to light, and, over time, can lead to vision loss.

 Diabetic macular edema

 Diabetic macular edema is a build-up of fluid and swelling in the macula, which is the part of the retina used to see clearly while driving, reading, and seeing faces.

 This disease can damage the vision in this part of the eye, leading to either partial vision loss or blindness.